-If the City is willing to embrace an emergency plan to save the Senior Center courses, why can it not embrace the emergency proposal of Supervisors Walton and others to save all of the canceled classes?
+If the City is willing to embrace an emergency plan to save the Senior Center courses, why can it not embrace the emergency proposal of Supervisors Walton and others to restore all of the canceled classes, even if it is too late to give them this coming semester?
 Why is Mayor Breed saying "City College is having to make some tough choices to address ongoing structural financial issues," rather than supporting City College in this crisis?